 Employers and educators are not expected to provide opportunities to those who cannot do what is necessary.
 The laws do not require them to lower the standards of performance or change the qualifications needed to gain entry into a job or school program.
 What they are expected to do is be flexible about the way the work gets done.

 It’s usually easy to tell what kind of accommodation someone with a physical disability needs.
 Someone who uses a wheelchair needs a higher desk.
 Someone with visual problems needs to receive all written material in large print.
-But since mental illness is often invisible, it can be hard to tell what will help a person with a psychiatric disability do his or her job better.
+But since psychiatric and mental health conditions are often invisible, it can be hard to tell what will help a person with a psychiatric condition do his or her job better.

-The first step in identifying the accommodations you need is to know the demands of your job or coursework.
-The second step is to figure out your “functional limitations” — that is, how your disability may make it hard for you to meet those demands.
+The first step in identifying the accommodations you need is to know the demands of the job or coursework in an educational program.
+The second step is to figure out your “functional limitations” — that is, how your condition may make it hard for you to meet those demands.
 For example, your symptoms or the side effects of your medication may cause problems with memory, concentration, relating to others, managing or experiencing emotions, or organizing and managing your time.
-For more detailed definitions and examples of functional limitations, go to How does mental illness affect work?
-Or How does mental illness affect school?

-“Mental illness” describes a variety of psychiatric and emotional problems that vary in intensity and duration, and may recur from time to time.
-Mental illnesses become disabling when they interfere significantly with a person’s ability to work, learn, think, care for oneself, or interact with others.
-Mental illness is not mental retardation or brain injury.
-Disclosing Your Disability to an Employer gives examples of common conditions, “plain English” examples of terms used to describe mental illness, and links to other resources for more information.
+These conditions describe a variety of psychiatric or mental health problems that vary in intensity and duration, and may recur from time to time.
+Psychiatric conditions become disabling when they interfere significantly with a person’s ability to work, learn, think, care for oneself, or interact with others.
+Psychiatric or mental health conditions are not a brain injury or mental retardation.
+Disclosing Your Disability gives examples of common conditions, “plain English” examples of terms used to describe these conditions, and links to other resources for more information.

 Benefits of Reasonable Accommodations

-In our lifetimes, one in four of us will know someone who has experienced a mental illness – a family member, friend, neighbor, employee, manager, student, or teacher.
-Many talented people have made significant contributions despite having had a mental illness: President Abraham Lincoln, writer Ernest Hemingway, actress Patty Duke, Senator Thomas Eagleton, artist Vincent Van Gogh, scientist Isaac Newton, athlete Lionel Aldridge, and businessman Ted Turner, to name a few, have accomplished many things in spite of having a mental illness.
+In our lifetimes, one in four of us will know someone who has experienced a psychiatric or mental health condition – a family member, friend, neighbor, employee, manager, student, or teacher.
+Many talented people have made significant contributions despite having had a psychiatric condition: President Abraham Lincoln, writer Ernest Hemingway, actress Patty Duke, Senator Thomas Eagleton, artist Vincent Van Gogh, scientist Isaac Newton, athlete Lionel Aldridge, and businessman Ted Turner, to name a few, have accomplished many things in spite of having a psychiatric or mental health condition.

 Reasonable accommodations may help you return to work or school from disability or medical leave sooner.
-Costs for treatment of mental illness may be reduced the sooner one returns to a productive role, and many people want to become productive again.
-For employers, the costs for providing accommodations are fairly inexpensive – most cost less than $500, and for people with psychiatric disabilities, the cost is usually less than $100.
-In fact, the Job Accommodation Network says that companies report an average return of $28.69 in benefits for every dollar invested in making an accommodation.
+Costs for treatment of may be reduced the sooner one returns to a productive role, and many people want to become productive again.
+For employers, the costs for providing accommodations are fairly inexpensive.
+The Job Accommodation Network has information about the cost of providing accommodations and suggests that there is a great return on investment in undertaking accommodations.

 Often, these adjustments — flexible schedules, time off for medical appointments, or changes in communication, feedback and/or supervision — are not much different from the changes available to any employee or student.
 They can benefit everyone, not just the employee with a disability.